Wuben E05 Flashlight Review

 As I mentioned above, the cell includes onboard charging.
 I don’t typically like this solution, but I do like that there’s a cell included.
 There’s also a charge cable included, for attaching USB power to the cell directly (via micro-USB).

 Here are two repetitions of charging the cell.
 Identical, and occurring at around 0.33A, which is around 0.5C – fine charging.
-And the capacity tests quite higher than the rated 750mAh, too.
+And the capacity tests are quite higher than the rated 750mAh, too.

 A final note on power: the light has a handy cell polarity indicator silkscreened right onto the body.